weiserlab/wirelessnetworking/grading.md

 ## Submission Instruction

-The source code for the assignment 2,3 and project would need to be submitted to the Canvas portal.
+The assignment 2,3 and project would need to be submitted to the Canvas portal.